Old Port landmark pub with toucan mural may be demolished

-PORTLAND, Maine — The company that bought the building that housed a landmark Irish pub in Portland’s Old Port neighborhood has applied for a demolition permit for the property.
+PORTLAND, Maine — One of Portland's most distinctive buildings may soon be gone.

-The pub Brian Boru closed in 2019 and the building was purchased by a subsidiary of the mutual insurance company MEMIC.
-The Portland Press Herald reports the company applied for a demolition permit for the bright red building on June 2.
+The owners of the Brian Boru pub have applied for a demolition permit.
+The pub closed in 2019 and was purchased by a subsidiary of the mutual insurance company MEMIC.

-A feature of the building is a large mural on one side showing a toucan in flight with two pints of Guinness balanced on its beak.
+MEMIC said the plan is to have the demolition underway by the fall, with plans to turn it into a parking lot.
+It said it is open to the possibility of someone moving it and rebuilding it at another location.

+Daniel Steele was the former owner.
+He said there is sadness and a sense of loss, and said he was hoping it would remain a pub.

 City officials say they are awaiting additional information before approving the permit.